 - 3. If the student follows through the chain of command and is not satisfied, he or she can file a written complaint with the Office of Student Services.
 The written complaint will be investigated by the Director of Student Services and pursued to conclusion. - 4.
+The written complaint will be investigated by the Director of Student Services and pursued a conclusion. - 5.
 If the complaint has not been resolved to the student's satisfaction, he or she is to address the Campus Dean.